 XFCE is even more simplified, the least resource-intensive, mainly for older or reduced capability computers.

-MS Windows.
-For Windows you can follow the instructions here for the
+can follow the instructions here for the recommended program

-Once you get this bootable USB thumb drive created, you can use it to boot up into Linux Mint, or additionally run the install wizard once you are booted up into it.
-Think of this as an Install disc which first boots up into the new OS and allows you to fully test it before you install it.
+Once you get this bootable USB thumb drive created, you can use it to boot up directly into the Linux Mint environment, or additionally run the LM install wizard once you are booted up into it.
+Think of this as an OS Install disc which first boots up into a temporary OS session and allows you to fully test it before you make any changes to your system or install it.

 3) Boot up and evaluate.
 If it won’t boot up from the USB drive, you may need to press a Function key during bootup (F2, F9, F10, F12, etc, depending on your computer manufacturer) when your BIOS screen is showing, to get into a boot menu.
 You shouldn’t have to change any of the stored BIOS configuration settings just to boot up off the USB, but on the other hand you may find a setting which is preventing it.

 Some things to consider: